 Ozark History Blevins, Brooks.
 2011.
 Arkansas/Arkansaw: how bear hunters, hillbillies, and good ol' boys defined a state.
 Fayetteville, AR: University of Arkansas Press. -2018.
-A history of the Ozarks, Volume 1: The Old Ozarks.
+A History of the Ozarks, Volume 1: The Old Ozarks.
+Urbana, IL: University of Illinois Press. -2019.
+A History of the Ozarks, Volume 2: The Conflicted Ozarks.
 Urbana, IL: University of Illinois Press.

 Haper, Kimberly.
 2012.
 White Man’s Heaven: the lynching and expulsion of blacks in the southern Ozarks, 1894-1909.
 Fayetteville, AR: University of Arkansas Press.